Zombie pornography

 Zombie pornography is a subgenre of pornography involving zombies, a type of undead being with uncontrollable appetites but no personal desire.
 Films in the subgenre emerged during a surge in the 1980s Italian sexploitation industry and saw minor release in the United States the next decade, but their use of zombie sex was primarily to shock the viewer.
 Film-maker Bruce LaBruce released Otto; or, Up with Dead People (2008) and L.A.
 Zombie (2010), two prominent gay zombie porn films seen by scholars as subverting homophobic tropes about gay life; in the films, zombification is physically similar to AIDS, a disease typically associated with gay men.
 While zombie porn may be appealing to some because it breaks taboos related to necrophilia, and plays with male viewers' fear of castration, zombies are also ferocious creatures that can destroy their sexual partners.
-As a result, the genre has remained largely unappealing.

 Background

-Zombies have been part of American popular culture since the early twentieth century, and their early depictions were based on Haitian and African folklore.
+Zombies have been part of American popular culture since the early twentieth century, and their early depictions were based on those of Haitian and African folklore.
 For the earliest depictions, zombies were not truly undead beings, but living people without consciousness, animated by magic.
 Modern American zombies are based on Night of the Living Dead (1968), a film by George A. Romero called the "modern zombie ur-text" by porn studies scholar Shaka McGlotten.
 According to McGlotten, the zombie is associated with Haiti through the Western world's reactions to the Haitian Revolution, where enslaved people broke free from French rule and challenged the dominant economic system, which was seen "as a matter of bloodshed ... and boundless material destruction".